hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 #### `()` notation to call function

-After we reference to one function, usually we have to input the parameters to call the function. we use `()`after the function to call the function, after executing this command, you can get the results you want.
+After we reference to one function, usually we have to input the parameters to call the function. we use `('parameters')` after the function to call the function, after executing this command, you can get the results you want.

-Example 12: use `sin` and `pi` function from `numpy` module
+Example 12: Use `sin` and `pi` function from `numpy` module

 ```python
 >>> import numpy